hila-wiesel/OOP--ex2/README.md

 ## Strategy:
 During development two strategies were examined:

-**1.**  Go over the agemts - for each agent  find the closest "profitable" pokemon , the  cheapest one-  that (time to reach him) / (his value) is the lowes.
+*  Go over the agemts - for each agent  find the closest "profitable" pokemon , the  cheapest one-  that (time to reach him) / (his value) is the lowes.
    But - if the agent is already on a pokemon dest node - he will set to eat him first.
          Otherwise, if the agent is already on a pokemon src node - he will set to eat him.

-**2.**  Go over the pokemons, start with the one who has the highest value, - for each pokemon find the closest "free" (on a node) agent, and send him towards this pokemon.
+*  Go over the pokemons, start with the one who has the highest value, - for each pokemon find the closest "free" (on a node) agent, and send him towards this pokemon.

-##### --> After lots of testing for each of the strategy, the chosen strategy is strategy number 1.
+##### --> After lots of testing for each of the strategy, the chosen strategy is strategy is the first one.

 ## Game arena structure:
 The game running on directed weighted graph.